Cru (wine)

 Cru is a wine term used to indicate a high-quality vineyard or group of vineyards.
-It is a French word which was originally used to refer to anything grown in a region and that region but is now mostly used to refer to a vineyard and its wines.
+It is a French word which was originally used to refer to both a region and anything grown in it, but is now mostly used to refer to both a vineyard and its wines.
 The term is often used within classifications of French wine.
 By implication, a wine that displays (or is allowed to display) the name of its cru on its wine label is supposed to exhibit the typical characteristics of this vineyard or group of vineyards.
 The terms premier cru and grand cru designate levels of presumed quality that are variously defined in different wine regions.

 Premier cru

 Premier cru is a French language wine term corresponding to "first growth" and which can be used to refer to classified vineyards, wineries and wines, with different meanings in different wine regions: